sunnweiwei/user-satisfaction-simulation/README.md

 | Rating 5    |     421 |      50 |        6 |      34 |       4 |

 ## Baselines
+The code for baseline reproduction can be found within `/baselines`.

 ![Performance for user satisfaction prediction.
 Bold face indicates the best result in terms of the corresponding metric.
 Underline indicates comparable results to the best one.](https://github.com/sunnweiwei/user-satisfaction-simulation/blob/master/imgs/satisfaction-prediction.png)